Industry information at your fingertips

 Singer Jim Hardy (Bing Crosby) and dancer Ted Hanover (Fred Astaire) have a musical act that they perform with Jim's fiancee, Lila Dixon (Virginia Dale).
 When Lila decides to set off on her own with Ted, Jim follows his heart's desire...to buy a farm.
 After a year of plowing, cutting firewood, feeding cows, and a stint in a sanitarium, Jim decides to convert his house into a Holiday Inn...a supper club to be open on holidays only.
 Ted visits the Inn on New Year's, drunk as a skunk because Lila has decided to marry a Texas millionaire, and notices Jim's new partner Linda Mason (Marjorie Reynolds), dances with her, and wants to make her his new partner, much to Jim's chagrin.

 Holiday Inn is a musical based on an idea by American composer Irving Berlin, who also wrote the songs for the film.
 Berlin's idea was adapted for the movie by Elmer Rice and Claude Binyon.
-The movie is the source of two well-known Christmas songs: Happy Holidays and (I'm Dreaming of a) White Christmas.
+The movie is the source of three well-known songs, Easter Parade and two Christmas songs: Happy Holidays and (I'm Dreaming of a) White Christmas.

 Holiday Inn was supposed to be located in Midville, Connecticut but was mostly filmed on a soundstage.Also filmed at the Village Inn 20822 River Boulevard, Monte Rio, CA 95462